danieltobias-okta/Account-Creation-Page/README.md

 ## Important things to note
 * If running it you need to navigate to the `/register` endpoint to actually begin registration
 * This application sets a generic value for firstName and lastName in Okta.
 These are required attributes and you will have to add this to the page if you want to create a user with a custom first/last name.
-* The root route `/` doesn't do anything but post "Hej!".
+* The root route `/` doesn't do anything but post "Hej!"
+* Users will be activated and able to login to Okta after account creation.